easytocloud/sso-tools/README.md

 Options:
-  --create-directories        Create a directory for each account the user can assume any role in --use-ou-structure          Use the OU structure in the unified environment --developer-role-name NAME  Create .envrc files for the specified role --sso-name NAME             Use the specified SSO name instead of the one extracted from the SSO start URL --create-repos-md           Run cclist --create-repos-md for each account directory
+  --create-directories        Create a directory for each account the user can assume any role in --use-ou-structure          Use the OU structure in the unified environment [see note] --developer-role-name NAME  Create .envrc files for the specified role --sso-name NAME             Use the specified SSO name instead of the one extracted from the SSO start URL --create-repos-md           Run cclist --create-repos-md for each account directory